ciscorucinski/Python-Training/homework.md

  ### Programming Languages

+ Here is a summary of what programming languages are and why they were created.

  - [ ] Watch [Crash Course Computer Science #11: Programming Languages](https://www.youtube.com/watch?v=RU1u-js7db8)

+ - [ ] Pay attention to keywords such as `Assembler`, and `Compiler`.
+Listen to what they are and the difference between them!
+ - [ ] At 8:58, there is a snippet of text displayed in the video.
+Write the snippet down (19 words).

+ Late in the video (9:25 and later), they list a lot of programming languages by decade.
+  - [ ] What are programming langauges that were created in the 1960's
+  - [ ] ...1970's
+  - [ ] ...1980's
+  - [ ] ...1990's
+  - [ ] ...2000's and 2010's

+ #### Review of Video #11
  As you can see from the above pictures, there is a `one-to-one` relationship between `Machine code` and  `Assembly code`.
 That means that **one line** of Assembly code gives **one line** of Machine code.
 With Assembly code, you tell the computer to work with memory (`LOAD_A 14` - "Load byte value at RAM address 14 into register A", or `Store_A 13` - "Store byte value in register A into RAM address 13").

  This is what a `low-level language` is.
 Low-level programming languages have you working with memory at a very detailed level.
 They take Assembly code and use an `Assembler` to convert it into machine code.

  `High-level language`s are human readable and kind of read like English sentences.
 They hide the detail of the memory from the programmer by using `variables` and `control flow`.
 One line of a high-level programming language will result in many lines of machine code.
-This `1-to-many` lines of code is done by a `compiler`.
+This `one-to-many` lines of code is done by a `compiler`.

 The following picture will show the difference between low-level and high-level programming languages.
 Keep in mind that Assembly code does NOT get stored in RAM.
 Only Machine code (zeros and ones) get stored in RAM!